pulibrary/dpul/README.md

 following:

 1. Configure the `events` settings in `config/config.yml`
-2. Run `WORKERS=PlumEventHandler rake sneakers:run`
+2. Run `WORKERS=FiggyEventHandler rake sneakers:run`

 This will subscribe to the plum events and update the pomegranate records when they're created, updated, or deleted.